-In general, you may not add a course if you have not met the prerequisite requirements.
-Prior to registering, you should check the course descriptions to ensure you have the proper prerequisites, co-requisites, ensemble ratings, and whether you are eligible to elect the course (Electable by:).
+In general, you may not register for a course if you have not met the prerequisite requirements, which are listed in the course descriptions.
+You should also check to make sure you have the proper corequisites and ensemble ratings, and whether you are eligible to elect the course ("Electable by") before registering.

-HOWEVER, if you do not have all the prerequisites for a course but still wish to take it, you can petition the course chair to waive the prerequisites restriction(s).
+If you do not have all the prerequisites for a course but still wish to take it, you can petition the course chair to waive the prerequisite restriction(s).
 Course chairs approve prerequisite waiver appeals at their discretion.
-When approved, course chairs need to enter a prerequisite waiver into the Colleague computer system before a student can register for the course.
-Prerequisite waivers are valid for one semester only.

 First make sure that the prerequisite waiver has been entered into the Colleague system by the department chair.
 Once the waiver has been processed, you can add the course yourself on my.berklee.edu.

 Go to my.berklee.edu and select all courses at once using the checkboxes on the left-hand side.
 When done, press “Submit,” and the courses will now register at the same time.

 Maybe not.
 In general, you may not add a section of a course if the section has reached its maximum enrollment.
 But in some instances, at the discretion of the course chair and instructor, an exception may be made and you’ll be granted a population waiver, which overrides the maximum number of students allowed in a class.
 The chair must enter the population waiver into the Colleague system before you can attempt to add the course in my.berklee.edu.

 Students may enroll in most courses for a second or subsequent time.
 Certain rules apply, and some majors may have additional limitations on which courses, or how many courses, may be retaken.
 Students are strongly advised to consult with the appropriate department chair or program director by email before repeating any course.
 See repeating courses for more details.